Salable/node-sdk/docs/versioned_docs/version-3.1.0/licenses/cancel.md

 # Cancel License

-This method will cancel an adhoc License
+This method will cancel an ad hoc License

 ## Code Sample